Logo

 4. Study in Brazil: the ultimate guide for an Online Programme in 2024

 In Brazil, 5 million students are enrolled in the more than 23,000 programs available in universities all over the country.
 Over 2,000 private and public schools offer higher education programs with domestic and international recognition for quality.
-A number of Brazilian universities rank in the top 500 public best universities in the world.
+If you're looking to study at a university in Brazil, you will find numerous education choices ...

 The figure for Brazil is 6% higher than in 2017, when 21,591 PhDs were awarded.
 São Paulo, which saw a slight growth of 0.5% over 2017, accounted for 32% of all doctorates granted in Brazil.
 The three state universities (USP, UNICAMP, and UNESP) awarded 23% of the country's PhDs in 2018 and 76% of all PhDs granted by state universities that year.
 There is a strong association1 between the ...